FOUR SONGS (GESÄNGE), OP. 70

 triplet left-hand arpeggios.

-The preceding bridge having moved back to the home key, the last stanza
+bridge having moved back to the home key, the last stanza begins

-begins as had the first, but with slightly fuller accompaniment, for
+as had the first, but with slightly fuller accompaniment, for the

-note values, but the rests are omitted, and the piano’s chords are now
+longer note values, but the rests are omitted, and the piano’s

-very solemn.
-This sudden hymn-like character continues through
+chords are now very solemn.
+This sudden hymn-like character

-the postlude, which echoes the end of the vocal line.
+continues through the postlude, which echoes the end of the vocal

 German Text: